Daniferous/aranara-midi-player-sb3/versions/README.md

 - This is a 2x increase in resolution compared to the Aranara MIDI format of 384 PPQ (Pulses per Quarter note) or 768 TPH (Ticks per Half-Note).
 - There are exemptions listed below.

-### 2. MIDIs with a PPQ divisible by 120 will have a PPQ of 1920.
+### 2. MIDIs with a PPQ divisible by 120 will have a PPQ of 960.
 - This is to accomodate quintuplet notes/divisions.
-- Most MIDIs are generally running on a resolution at this range.
+- Most MIDIs are generally running on a resolution at this range, especially MIDIs made with FL Studio (PC).

-### 3. MIDIs with a PPQ divisible by either any power of 2 and 5 will have a PPQ of 1024.
+### 3. MIDIs with a PPQ divisible by 128 but greater than 768 will have a PPQ of 1024.
-- This only applies to MIDIs that either have a PPQ of 1000, 2048, 2560, etc.
+- This only applies to MIDIs that either have a PPQ of 2048, 2560, 4096, etc.

 > ### Disclaimer
 > - It is worth noting that this system is imperfect.
 There may be new conditions, such as allowing any custom PPQ/resolutions to not conform to either of the rules provided that it falls within an "acceptable range."